Albert Bozesan

-On November 16th, I gave a talk at TEDxTUM, focused on reframing AI not as a competitor, nor as a collaborator of humans—instead introducing a third option that can help us be better humans.
+Can machines tell great stories?
+In this talk, I focus on reframing AI not as a competitor to us, nor as a collaborator—instead introducing a third option that can help us be better humans.

 While not being emotional themselves, AIs have proven that they can communicate emotions very well, and tell effective stories.
 This may seem counterintuitive, but emotions in storytelling don't necessarily happen in the storyteller, but rather in the audience.
 There are plenty of examples of creative humans that have made us feel good things and learn important values—without themselves having been especially moral.